MicroEJ/docs/SDKUserGuide/howtos/setupBuildUsingJenkinsAndArtifactory.rst

 The audience for this document is engineers who are in charge of integrating :ref:`MicroEJ Module Manager (MMM) <mmm>` to their continuous integration environment.

-In addition, this tutorial should be of interest to all developers wishing to understand how MicroEJ works with headless module builds.
+In addition, this document should be of interest to all developers wishing to understand how MicroEJ works with headless module builds.

-For those who are only interested by command line module build, consider using the :ref:`MMM Command Line Interface <mmm_cli>`.
+For those who are only interested in command line module build, consider using the :ref:`MMM Command Line Interface <mmm_cli>`.

 Introduction
 ------------